AbbyHumphreys/Derby-Dual/TESTING.md

 A variety of testing methods were used throughout the project to ensure the project was error free.

+Git branches were used extensively throughout project developement.
+It was discovered that merges were not shown well in Github, therefore, the branches were pushed over to Github before and after merging to show development.
+This is also the reason why the branches still exist (ordinarily, these would have been deleted once each merge was complete).

 # AUTOMATED TESTING
 Code validating tools were used (see below).